-Secure Delivery of Exam Materials (Printed Materials)
+Delivery of Secure Exam Materials (Printed Materials)

 Printed secure exam material will be delivered to Reception.
 Consignments will be clearly marked.
 The receptionist will record the delivery in the Exam Delivery Log located on Reception and will immediately contact the Exams Office to arrange transportation to the secure storage.
-The receptionist will initially try office phones.
-In the event the Exams Team are unavailable on office phones, the receptionist will try to contact the Exams Team on mobile numbers.
+The receptionist will initially try to contact the Exams and Data Manager, which will ring both office phones and his personal mobile.
+The receptionist will then attempt to contact the Exams / Assessment Administrator.
 In the event the Exams Team are unavailable, the receptionist will contact the Site Manager to ask him to move the delivery to the secure storage until it can be processed.
 Whilst the transportation is organised, the secure exam material will be stored behind the receptionist's desk and will not be left unattended.